borglab/gtsam.org/_posts/2021-02-07-uncertainties.md

 where $${_{B_i}}\eta_{B_i}^{k+1} \sim Gaussian(\mathbf{0}_{6\times1}, \Sigma^{k+1})$$.
 As a consequence of the convention on the retraction, **the resulting covariance is expressed in the base frame as well, and uses orientation-then-translation for the ordering of the covariance matrix**.

 ## Playing with covariances
-We took a long trip to explain how the covariances are introduced and extracted from the estimation framework.
-We discussed that the choice of the convention when working with the manifold objects (left or right), as well as a clear definition of the frames are the key to make sense of the estimates we obtain as well as their covariances.

 In this last section, we would like to discuss some consequences of the definitions, and how they can be used to obtain other useful expressions for covariance transformations.
 We will focus on $\text{SE(3)}$, but similar definitions should apply for other manifolds since they mainly rely on a definition of the adjoint.

 Most of this expressions have been already shown in the literature by [Barfoot and Furgale (2014)](http://ncfrn.cim.mcgill.ca/members/pubs/barfoot_tro14.pdf) and [Mangelson et al. (2020)](https://arxiv.org/abs/1906.07795) but since they follow the left-hand convention they are not straightforward to use with GTSAM.
 We provide the resulting expressions for the covariance transformations following Mangelson et al. but we recommend to refer to their work to understand the details of the process.